DanielLoth/sql-server-change-management-primer/README.md

 Anecdotally, one concern raised by those who I've known to dislike it is that the tool doesn't always work.

-In my experience, and with the benefit of hindsight and more experience, this is largely because the team at the time was using a Gitflow workflow and accumulating extensive amounts of change within a development branch.
+In my experience, and with the benefit of hindsight, this is largely because the team at the time was using a Gitflow workflow and accumulating extensive amounts of change within a development branch.

 The expectation, then, was that this cumlative change could all be released in one go, using a single execution of the sqlpackage tool.